|

 1970.

-the turns proved too
+the 35 degree banking proved to be too

 treacherous for the local sportsman racers